 “If you reduce your price to £140,000 but place OIEO after it we will be sure to get more than £140,000 and in all probability we will get nearer to your original advertised price of £150,000.”

 The owner will think that their original figure of £150,000 will still be achieved because their agent has said that they will be getting offers above £140,000.
 But what’s the potential buyers view?
 Have you ever seen a property that’s been advertised in this way and thought “How much more ‘in excess’ do I need to pay?”
 Or “It says £140,000, I’ll offer them £135,000…!”
 Yes, you’ve guessed it!
 This type of marketing leads to buyer confusion, but more importantly it will result in lower offers.

 I don’t know anyone who welcomes being told to pay more for something, do you?
-Buyers need a level of guidance and confusing them before they’ve even seen the property with this stupid terminology is very detrimental to your marketing campaign.
+Buyers need a level of guidance and confusing them before they’ve even seen the property with this terminology is very detrimental to your marketing campaign.

 Yes, Open Days and Auctions!
 When you’re trying to create a huge number of buyers over a short space of time.
-The price needs to be ridiculously low in order to spark buyer interest, but it needs to be low that people understand that it will naturally go for more.
+The price needs to be ridiculously low in order to spark buyer interest, but it needs to be low enough that buyers understand that it will naturally go for more.